flectra-hq/documentation-user/purchase/purchases/master/suppliers.rst

 When we save and validate the purchase order the vendor will automatically be added to the product's vendors list.
 To check this enter the purchase module, select :menuselection:`Purchase --> Products` and select our T-shirt product.
-By opening the **Inventory** tab we notice that our vendor and its price has automatically been added.
+By opening the **Purchase** tab we notice that our vendor and its price has automatically been added.

 .. image:: media/suppliers05.png
     :align: center

-Note that every first time the product is purchased from a new vendor, Odoo will automatically link the contact and price with the product.
+Note that every first time the product is purchased from a new vendor, Flectra will automatically link the contact and price with the product.

 By adding manually